Mile: US survey

-The United States redefined its yard in 1893, and this resulted in U.S. and Imperial measures of distance having very slightly different lengths.
+The United States redefined its yard in 1893, and this resulted in US and Imperial measures of distance having very slightly different lengths.

 The North American Datum of 1983 (NAD83), which replaced the NAD27, is defined in metres.
 State Plane Coordinate Systems were then updated, but the National Geodetic Survey left individual states to decide which (if any) definition of the foot they would use.
 All State Plane Coordinate Systems are defined in metres, and 42 of the 50 states only use the metre-based State Plane Coordinate Systems.
-However, eight states also have State Plane Coordinate Systems defined in feet, seven of them in U.S. survey feet and one in international feet.
+However, eight states also have State Plane Coordinate Systems defined in feet, seven of them in US survey feet and one in international feet.

-State legislation in the U.S. is important for determining which conversion factor from the metric datum is to be used for land surveying and real estate transactions, even though the difference (2 ppm) is hardly significant, given the precision of normal surveying measurements over short distances (usually much less than a mile).
-Twenty-four states have legislated that surveying measures be based on the U.S. survey foot, eight have legislated that they be based on the international foot, and eighteen have not specified which conversion factor to use.
+State legislation in the US is important for determining which conversion factor from the metric datum is to be used for land surveying and real estate transactions, even though the difference (2 ppm) is hardly significant, given the precision of normal surveying measurements over short distances (usually much less than a mile).
+Twenty-four states have legislated that surveying measures be based on the US survey foot, eight have legislated that they be based on the international foot, and eighteen have not specified which conversion factor to use.

 SPCS 83 legislation refers to state legislation that has been passed or updated using the newer 1983 NAD data.
 Most states have done so.
-Two states (Alaska and Missouri) and two jurisdictions (Guam and Puerto Rico) do not specify which foot to use.
-Additionally, two states (Alabama and Hawaii) and four jurisdictions (the District of Columbia, U.S. Virgin Islands, American Samoa and Northern Mariana Islands) do not have SPCS 83 legislation.
+Two states, Alaska and Missouri, and two jurisdictions, Guam and Puerto Rico, do not specify which foot to use.
+Two states, Alabama and Hawaii, and four jurisdictions, Washington, DC, US Virgin Islands, American Samoa and Northern Mariana Islands, do not have SPCS 83 legislation.

-In October 2019, U.S. National Geodetic Survey and National Institute of Standards and Technology announced their joint intent to retire the U.S. survey foot and U.S. survey mile, as permitted by their 1959 decision, with effect on January 1, 2023.
+In October 2019, US National Geodetic Survey and National Institute of Standards and Technology announced their joint intent to retire the US survey foot and US survey mile, as permitted by their 1959 decision, with effect on January 1, 2023.